North Star 265°

 About North Star 265°

-North Star 265° will be the third school of our multi-academy trust and is expected to be opened in 2024.
-We will support young children who have been excluded from school, are at risk of exclusion or who exhibit behaviour associated with social, emotional and mental health needs.
-The school will put an emphasis on the curriculum, transition and early intervention in order to ensure that a reintegration into mainstream education will be possible.
-We will work with the schools, parents and carers of our students to successfully reintegrate them back into mainstream with an improved attitude to education, greater positive parental involvement and raised attainment and engagement.
+North Star 265° is the third school of our multi-academy trust and opens in 2024.
+We support young children who have been excluded from school, are at risk of exclusion or who exhibit behaviour associated with social, emotional and mental health needs.
+The school puts an emphasis on the curriculum, transition and early intervention in order to ensure that a reintegration into mainstream education will be possible.
+We work with schools and the parents and carers of our students to successfully reintegrate them back into mainstream with an improved attitude to education, greater positive parental involvement and raised attainment and engagement.

 N